tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/apimanagement/ApiManagementREST/API-Management-REST.md

 ---
-title: "Direct management API Management REST API" ms.custom: na ms.date: 04/04/2022 ms.service: api-management
+title: Direct management API Management REST API
-ms.topic: reference
+description: How to enable and use the direct management REST API for Azure API Management.
+This API can bypass some limitations of Azure Resource Manager. ms.date: 04/04/2022 ms.service: api-management ms.topic: reference